andvg3/andvg3.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Greetings!
+Greetings from An Dinh Vuong!
 I'm a recent graduate from Hanoi University of Science and Technology, earning my degree in Computer Science with distinction as part of the Talented Class.
 I had strong background on Math and was honored to achieve a top 1% CPA in my major.
 Currently, I'm gaining valuable experience as an AI resident at FPT Software AIC Lab, focusing on Computer Vision, a field that truly fascinates me.
 Looking ahead, I'm eagerly preparing for potential PhD opportunities in 2023, driven by my passion for advancing AI and computer vision technologies.

 # 🔥 News